TitanEngine/Titan_Engine_Telemetry/README.md

 ![Hardware-Software Execution Stack](./media/generative_hardware_stack.png)

-The engine accepts telemetry input from CLI or local LLM voice parsers, translates commands through the FL Protocol bridge, and dispatches compute work to the Vulkan renderer and XPBD physics pipeline.
+Commands from the CLI or local voice parser enter the FL Protocol bridge.
+The bridge prepares GPU workloads, which are then submitted to the Vulkan renderer and XPBD solver.

 ---

 ## Performance Measurements

-All tests were recorded on a testbed equipped with an AMD Ryzen 7 7435HS CPU (8 cores, 16 threads), 24GB DDR5 RAM, and an NVIDIA RTX 4060 Mobile GPU running Vulkan 1.3 on Windows 11.
+All tests were recorded on a testbed equipped with an AMD Ryzen 7 7435HS CPU (8 cores, 16 threads), 16GB DDR5 RAM, and an NVIDIA RTX 4050 Mobile GPU running Vulkan 1.3 on Windows 11.

 ### 1. Memory Buffer Alignment (`PhysicsVramArena`)

 ![Peak VRAM Footprint Reduction](./media/vram_footprint_reduction.png)

+This table describes the memory layout used by the engine.
+It is intended to show how the major GPU buffers are organized in memory rather than measure execution performance.

 <table style="width:100%; border-collapse:collapse; margin:12px 0; font-size:13px;">
   <thead>